 Breadth of Current Research.
 Recent work in marmosets has begun to address many fundamental questions central to the mission of the NIDCD.
-In basic hearing research, neural recordings in the marmoset auditory cortex by Bendor and Wang (35) have localized a pitch-selective brain area, answering a long-standing question in auditory perception and physiology.
-Marmosets also exhibit human-like pitch perceptual patterns

-(27).
-Marmosets are beginning to be used to understand therapies for hearing loss, having recently become a model species for studying the neural effects of Cochlear Implants, revealing critical similarities and differences from normal sensory processing (28).
-Marmosets have also shown recent advances in our understanding of hearing loss genetics, with recent studies of the marmoset cochlea showing patterns of hearing-related gene expression that are distinct from that in mice and more similar to humans (74), thus suggesting marmosets may be a better model for genetic hearing loss.
-Marmosets are also proving themselves to be an excellent model for vocal communication and its disorders (23, 32).
-Marmosets engage in cooperative, turn-taking vocal conversations with rules similar to that of human communication (75, 76).
-Some evidence also suggests that infant marmosets babble, similarly to human babies, and their vocal development may be dependent, in part, on interactions with their parents (77-79).
-Finally, the breadth of current work is not limited to the auditory-vocal domain, with recent anatomic studies of marmoset olfaction showing human-like connections between the olfactory bulb and cortex (80).
+In basic hearing research, neural recordings in the marmoset auditory cortex by Bendor and Wang (81) have localized a pitch-selective brain area, answering a long-standing question in auditory perception and physiology.
+Marmosets also exhibit human-like pitch perceptual patterns (73).
+Marmosets are beginning to be used to understand therapies for hearing loss, having recently become a model species for studying the neural effects of Cochlear Implants, revealing critical similarities and differences from normal sensory processing (74).
+Marmosets have also shown recent advances in our understanding of hearing loss genetics, with recent studies of the marmoset cochlea showing patterns of hearing-related gene expression that are distinct from that in mice and more similar to humans (160), thus suggesting marmosets may be a better model for genetic hearing loss.
+Furthermore, recent evidence has now shown that marmosets, like humans, exhibit age-related hearing loss (161).
+Marmosets are also proving themselves to be an excellent model for vocal communication and its disorders (78, 109).
+Marmosets engage in cooperative, turn-taking vocal conversations with rules similar to that of human communication (162, 163).
+Some evidence also suggests that infant marmosets babble, similarly to human babies, and their vocal development may be dependent, in part, on interactions with their parents (164-166).
+Like humans, marmosets use their hearing to help them control their vocalizations on a moment-to-moment basis, and can exhibit long-lasting vocal plasticity, evidence of the intimate relationship between hearing and vocal production, (111) with implications for human speech and vocal disorders.
+Marmosets are also able to learn and detect artificial grammars, and ability that may be an ancestral trait for the evolution of language (167).

 The Future.
 Marmosets are uniquely suited for future advances in our understanding of critical open questions in disordered hearing and communication.
 For example, what are the long-term effects of hearing loss and hearing restoration on the brain and what are the mechanisms by which this can contribute to cognitive decline?
 This association has garnered significant recent interest and attention, but the underlying mechanisms remain uncertain.
-Because of marmosets' lifespan, reproductive patterns, and social behavior, they are an ideal model for studying age-related hearing loss and its consequences on cognitive decline and social isolation that have been revealed as critically important in humans.
+Because of marmosets' lifespan, reproductive patterns, and social behavior, they are an ideal model for studying agerelated hearing loss and its consequences on cognitive decline and social isolation that have been revealed as critically important in humans.
 Furthermore, marmosets would be amenable to more rapid testing of hearing or other rehabilitation to determine its effects on future age-related changes.
 Second line of critical forthcoming research pertains to genetic and neuroanatomical origins of speech and other vocal communication disorders.
 Although marmosets do not possess human language, their vocalizations exhibit many similarities and they are the only non-human primate species in which vocal communication can readily be studied in the laboratory, including greater homology with humans than other non-primate research models.
 When combined with the potential for genetic manipulations and longitudinal studies during development, marmosets are an ideal model for understanding these disorders and potential therapies.

 Authors.

 Steven Eliades Yi Zhou